polygraph-cool/asne/README.md

 # to do
 * add headlines
+* do what NY TImes did for pionts over represnted??
 * search commands
 * geo highlight on other charts
 * geo highlighted stroke color is darker than fill